 Fast forward to 2023, we now have the latest BlackShark model in the form of the V2 Pro and with proper measurements to boot.
 This is an expensive headset and with not so favorable experience with older Razer gears (Kraken, Chimaera, Electra), I had my expectations set to middling proportions.

 Now as far as audio performance is concerned, I was in for a surprise.
 It sounds pleasant, has that massive bass boost that most gamers would love and it isn’t actually shrill at the top-end.
-Just don’t expect it to beat similarly priced reference headphones (Sennheiser HD6XX) so curb your enthusiasm.
+Just don’t expect it to beat similarly priced reference headphones (Sennheiser HD6XX) so curb your enthusiasm on that front.
 The BlackShark V2 Pro is after all, a gaming headset that does more – midrange wonkiness aside.

 For starters, what you are going to receive is not just a simple gaming headset.
 It comes with support for Razer’s eco-system and that includes 3rd party applications aside from Synapse.
 Speaking, the Razer Synapse offers tons of customization options, granting its owners the capabilities to call the headset truly of their own.
 I am even surprised to see presets for games that you could, of course, toggle with a push of a button.